How to: Create a Dashboard With Individual Search

 Comment

-NOTE The Moment.js formula in the dob row formats the dob values as MM/DD/YYYY in your dashboard.
-This makes it easier to compare the Date Input search format (MM/DD/YYYY) to the dashboard value. dob in the formula references the Property ID dob.
+The Moment.js formula in the dob row references and formats the dob Property ID in the snippet as MM/DD/YYYY in your dashboard.
+Doing so makes it easier to compare the date input search format (MM/DD/YYYY) to the dashboard value.

 6. Click Save.